Probing an emergent $U(1)$ extension of the Standard Model at colliders: Collider constraint on gauge boson

-Furthermore, we combine the LEP and current LHC bounds to obtain the excluded region in the $M_X-g_{_X}$ plane, given in Fig. \ref{MX-GX-plane}.
-The region above the dashed black curve is excluded by the LEP bound given by Eq. (\ref{LEPbound}).
-Whereas, the region above the solid black curve is excluded by the current LHC limits on the production of new neutral gauge boson.
+With the $95\%$ CL upper limits on $\sigma\times BR$ of new neutral gauge boson from the LHC at $\sqrt{s}=13$ TeV with 140 $\text{fb}^{-1}$ luminosity \cite{CMS-Collaboration,CMS2021}, we show the upper bound curve in the $M_X-R^{-1}/M_\text{Pl}$ plane as the black solid curve in Fig. \ref{MX-GX-plane}.
+In addition, we combine the LEP bound that is given by Eq. (\ref{LEPbound}) and the dashed black line in Fig. \ref{MX-GX-plane} to obtain the excluded region of the emergent $U(1)$ gauge boson mass and the radius of the fiber $S^1$.
+The region above the dashed black line is excluded by the LEP bound, whereas the region above the black solid curve is excluded by the current LHC limits on the production of the new neutral gauge boson.

-According to this figure, the direct search of new neutral gauge boson at the LHC imposes the most stringent bound on the relation between $M_X$ and $g_{_X}$.
+According to this figure, the direct search of the new neutral gauge boson at the LHC imposes the most stringent bound on the relation between the new $X$ gauge boson mass and the inverse radius of the fiber.

-Now, we study the future discovery prospect of the $X$ gauge boson.
-A narrow resonance search of the $X$ gauge boson is performed through a scan over the invariant mass distribution in the center of mass frame of the dilepton final-state system.
-In Fig. \ref{mass-int-dis}, we show the invariant mass distribution of lepton pair for various values of the new gauge boson mass $M_X$ and the gauge coupling $g_{_X}$ satisfying the current LHC bound.